SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 22 April, 2024
+### 📅 Tuesday, 23 April, 2024
 ------
 ### Events
 ------
-- Earth Day: April 22 is globally recognized as Earth Day, a day dedicated to environmental protection and activism.
-In the United States, numerous events take place, including clean-up campaigns, educational programs, and rallies aimed at raising awareness about environmental issues and promoting sustainable practices.
+- **World Book Day**: Although not exclusive to the USA, World Book Day is celebrated on April 23 to promote reading, publishing, and copyright.
+In the USA, related events, like book fairs and author signings at libraries and bookstores, may occur.

+- **National Picnic Day**: This informal observance encourages people to enjoy a meal outdoors.
+Depending on the weather, picnics may be organized in parks and recreational areas across the country.

+- **Independent Bookstore Day**:
 ### Positive Qoute
 ------
-"Every day is a blank canvas; it's your choice to paint it with vibrant colors of joy and love 💖🎨🌟"
+"Every sunrise brings new hope and new beginnings.
+Embrace the day with an open heart and a smile! 😊🌅✨ #StayPositive #NewDayNewChance"